adrih1/Ecole42/PostCommonCore/Snow-Crash/level02/Ressources/solve.md

 ��I7[f&N�8	BB$E4Ծ@@y;���;���/Y�O��
 ```

+## What is pcap ?

+PCAP (Packet Capture) is a file format used to record network traffic data captured by tools like Wireshark or tcpdump.
+It stores raw packet data, including headers and payloads, for analysis.
+Its main purpose is to help diagnose network issues, monitor traffic, or analyze security incidents.

 ## Reading the file

-After a few research about pcap, I see that wireshark is a package already installed which allows us to read those files.

-So I copy the file locally.
+After a few research about pcap, we see that wireshark is a package already installed which allows us to read those files, so let's copy the file locally.

 ```bash
 scp -P 12345 level02@localhost:level02.pcap .